felipeamp/windmill/README.md

 * Variables should be named according to the [Rust Language Style Guidelines](https://doc.rust-lang.org/style).
 In general words, this means lines with up to 99 characters, snake_case for modules, crates, functions and local variables; and CamelCase for Types, Traits, Enums and Type Parameters.

 * Before commiting code, you should run `rustfmt` in your code.
-You should also run the appropriate test cases using cargo test.
+You should also run the appropriate test cases using `cargo test`.

 * Avoid implicit type coersion (in the rare cases they are allowed).